Some Examples

 Protocol Definition

-json plus newline, where json contains the file name and base64_encode encoded file data (which increases the size by 1/3)
+json + newline, the json contains the file name and the base64_encode encoded (increases size by 1/3) file data

 Protocol Sample